-Even if you're a novice photographer, experts say you can quickly learn to capture better photos with a digital single-lens reflex (DSLR) camera than with a point-and-shooter.
+Even if you're a novice photographer, experts say you can quickly learn to capture better photos with a digital single-lens reflex (DSLR) camera than with a point-and-shoot model.
 Here's why:

 We're spoiled for choice with many highly credible review sources for DSLR cameras, including DPReview.com, Imaging-Resource.com and PhotographyBlog.com.
 To find the best DSLRs, experts shoot hundreds of photos, then scrutinize them with magnifying glasses and computers.
 Sharp details and lifelike colors earn the highest marks, but cameras also get points for being fast and easy to handle.
 Owner reviews are essential, too, because they reveal which cameras hold up best in real-life use.
 Contributors to Amazon.com are often passionate in sharing the pros and cons of their cameras, giving detailed accounts of their experiences.